svenuscf/ansible-cisco-upgrade/README.md

 Below list explains each variable:

-username                - username used to login from Ansible host to the device password                - password used to login from Ansible host to the device.
-Recommended to use ansible-vault to encrypt this file. ansible_network_os      - instruct Ansible to detect network device platform.
-Use "ios" for Cisco IOS or IOS-XE devices. ansible_command_timeout - Ansible default command timeout value.
+- **username**                : username used to login from Ansible host to the device
+- **password**                : password used to login from Ansible host to the device.
+Recommended to use ansible-vault to encrypt this file.
+- **ansible_network_os**      : instruct Ansible to detect network device platform.
+Use "ios" for Cisco IOS or IOS-XE devices.
+- **ansible_command_timeout** : Ansible default command timeout value.
 In a typical situation, 30 seconds is enough.
-However, larger value is required for longer operation like uploading file from the host. upgrade_ios_version     - This is the version to be upgraded.
+However, larger value is required for longer operation like uploading file from the host.
+- **upgrade_ios_version**     : This is the version to be upgraded.
 Note that this should match the returned value from within the Ansible gather facts API.
-An Example is "16.12.11". upgrade_file            - This is the firmware name to be used to upgrade.
+An Example is "16.12.11".
+- **upgrade_file**            : This is the firmware name to be used to upgrade.
 Directly replace this field with the image name downloaded from Cisco.
+Example: "cat3k_caa-universalk9.16.06.09.SPA.bin"
-Example: "cat3k_caa-universalk9.16.06.09.SPA.bin" upgrade_path            - This is the path for the Ansible host to locate image file locally.
+- **upgrade_path**            : This is the path for the Ansible host to locate image file locally.
 Pay attention to the playbook running directory path.
 Consider using an absolute path.
+Example: "images/cat3k_caa-universalk9.16.06.09.SPA.bin"
-Example: "images/cat3k_caa-universalk9.16.06.09.SPA.bin" switch_file             - Specifies the location and the filename of the image to be uploaded on the switch.
+- **switch_file**             : Specifies the location and the filename of the image to be uploaded on the switch.
 Some devices may use bootflash instead of flash.
+Example: "flash:/cat3k_caa-universalk9.16.06.09.SPA.bin"
-Example: "flash:/cat3k_caa-universalk9.16.06.09.SPA.bin" ftp_file                - In some tests, SCP performs worse than FTP in uploading file.
+- **ftp_file**                : In some tests, SCP performs worse than FTP in uploading file.
 In case of using FTP, this variable specifies the image file location of the FTP server.
+Example: "~/ansible/images/cat3k_caa-universalk9.16.06.09.SPA.bin"
-Example: "~/ansible/images/cat3k_caa-universalk9.16.06.09.SPA.bin" ftp_ip                  - Specifies the FTP server ip address when FTP is used. ftp_username            - FTP user used to copy file. ftp_password            - FTP password used.
+- **ftp_ip**                  : Specifies the FTP server ip address when FTP is used.
+- **ftp_username**            : FTP user used to copy file.
+- **ftp_password**            : FTP password used.

 2. Modify ansible_hosts.